furqanistic/deployment/README.md

 npm install -g pm2
 ```

-If the entry file is:
+If your entry file is:

 ```text
 index.js